Hoof picking – getting back to basics!

-The WHY's of picking your horse’s hooves are many – mainly it’s a task to prevent problems.
+The WHY’s of picking your horse’s hooves are many – mainly it’s a task to prevent problems.

 - You have a chance to feel all of your horse’s legs and tendons, checking for heat and swelling, before he goes for exercise or turnout.
 If you find an injury, swelling, or something weird, you are not walking him or letting him loose on a hurt leg.

-Feet like this get the possible thrush trapped in, and can act like glue for stones and pebbles to lodge themselves into!
+Hooves packed in gross like this get the thrush trapped in, and can act like glue for stones and pebbles to lodge themselves into!

--You can make sure there is no thrush developing.
-Thrush is fairly easy to detect, you will smell it, and see black goo in the frog and grooves, although I have seen it so bad it's in the sole, too.
+- You can make sure there is no thrush developing.
+Thrush is fairly easy to detect.
+You will smell it, and see black goo in the frog and grooves.
+In bad cases, it can migrate to the sole, also.
 Nip it in the bud.

--Check for tweaked or loose shoes and missing or loose nails before you go anywhere.
+- Check for tweaked or loose shoes and missing or loose nails before you go anywhere.
 Here’s how to pull a shoe in case you need to do so.

--Check for stones and twigs and mulch and stuff that likes to get stuck in there.
-If you find a nail, screw, or other sharp object in your horse's hoof, it's time to PANIC.
-This is life threatening (due to the intense infection and hard to treat area) and you need to call your Veterinarian ASAP.
+- Check for stones and twigs and mulch and stuff that likes to get stuck in there.
+If you find a nail, screw, or another sharp object in your horse’s hoof, it’s time to PANIC.
+This is life threatening due to the intense infection and hard to treat area, and you need to call your Veterinarian ASAP.
 This article details what happens and what you can do to increase the chances of survival.

 Hang a hoof pick on your horse’s halter hook for easy access before you take your horse out.